chippinmoney/docs/Rapyd/collect.md

-# ChippIn - Rapyd Client - Rapyd Collect API
+# ChippIn Docs | Rapyd Client - Rapyd Collect API

 > The payment is the basic mechanism for collecting money from customers and depositing it in the client wallet or other wallets.